 Here are some recommendations for growing cannabis:

-You can spray plants with copper and sulfur-lime sprays to help with these issues.
+You can spray plants with copper and #1excludeGlossary sprays to help with these issues.
 A saturation of baking soda spray dries out to powder on the leaf and changes the pH on the leaf to 7.0, ensuring the powdery mildew isn’t able to grow.

 You can also use a biological control of Bacillus subtilis in the soil when planting.